 The kitchen layout design won’t feel quite right, however, without the proper attention to design.
 That's where our top tips here can help.

 What is an L-shaped kitchen?

-Alternatively, in a large room it's possible to have only one work surface run along a wall and the other to protrude into the living space, creating a divider between the kitchen and a potential leisure area.
+Alternatively, in a large room, it's possible to have only one work surface run along a wall and the other to protrude into the living space, creating a divider between the kitchen and a potential leisure area.

-An entertaining space
+Great as an entertaining space

 Best for small or medium sized rooms, the L-shaped kitchen requires the use of at least one wall – usually two – creating more of a social space ideal for entertaining.

 The layout allows for multiple cooks to mingle when hosting a dinner party or family meal.
 However, without an island, you'll be facing away from your guests if you're busy preparing food.

 To transform the room into an eat-in kitchen-diner, incorporate a table and chairs – best placed at one side of the room to avoid the kitchen becoming too busy.
 This can double up as a workstation, too.

 Incorporate a kitchen island